-If you’re running a mix of Windows– and Linux–based hosts in hybrid or cloud environments, network monitoring is especially important—and especially difficult.
+If you’re running a mix of Windows– and Linux–based hosts in hybrid or cloud environments, network-monitoring-knowledge-center is especially important—and especially difficult.
 As network topologies are becoming increasingly distributed and dynamic, you need a quick way to identify connectivity issues across regions, services, and operating systems.

 Datadog Network Performance Monitoring (NPM) provides comprehensive visibility into these dynamic environments, and now includes support for Windows hosts.
 NPM Windows support enables you to visualize the flow of traffic across network endpoints and contextualize application and infrastructure issues in multi-OS environments.

 As your infrastructure makes use of microservices, multi-cloud deployments, canarying, and other complex network architectures, the most effective way to conceptualize and monitor your network’s topology is with live visualization.
 Network Performance Monitoring enables you to visualize your network architecture—for both Windows and Linux hosts.
 For even deeper visibility, you can drill down using metric and tag-based filters, allowing you to quickly spot dependencies where network latency and connectivity issues are concentrated.

 Use the Network Map for quick insights into your network topology

 Datadog Network Performance Monitoring maps the network traffic between your Windows Server instances, IIS load balancers, SQL Server replicas, and all the hosts in your infrastructure.